phuchoang2603/sis-arxiv-vad-papers/content/papers/Li_Anomize_Better_Open_Vocabulary_Video_Anomaly_Detection_CVPR_2025_paper/index.md

 categories:
 - Hybrid
 github_link:
-description: The paper introduces the Anomize framework that addresses detection ambiguity and categorization confusion in open vocabulary video anomaly detection (OVVAD) by leveraging visual and textual data augmentation, dual-stream mechanisms, and label relation guidance, achieving superior
+summary: The paper introduces the Anomize framework that addresses detection ambiguity and categorization confusion in open vocabulary video anomaly detection (OVVAD) by leveraging visual and textual data augmentation, dual-stream mechanisms, and label relation guidance, achieving superior